RaulGracia/pravega-samples/flink-examples/doc/flink-high-error-count-alert/README.md

 counts the number of 500 responses in the last 30 seconds, and generates alert when the counts of 500 responses exceed 6.

-Note that you don't need Logstash to demonstrate this sample.
-Instead, use the WordCountWriter sample to push apache logs as json strings to Pravega.
-See details below.

 ## Prerequistes ##

 1. Logstash installed, see [Install logstash](https://www.elastic.co/guide/en/logstash/5.6/installing-logstash.html).
 2. Pravega running, see [here](http://pravega.io/docs/latest/getting-started/) for instructions.

+Note that you can also skip logstash to demonstrate this sample.
+Instead, use the WordCountWriter sample to push apache access logs as json strings to Pravega.
+See details below.

 ## Run HighCountAlerter ##